 Section 31 establishes the paramedic scholarship program.
-This program provides up to 600 scholarships to students entering paramedic programs by 2026.
+This program provides up to 600 scholarships in the amount of \$5000 to students entering paramedic programs by 2026.
+The scholarship must be paid to the institution in which the student is enrolled.
 Specifies eligibility for the scholarship and requires a report.